-6.6 Safe management of Care Equipment
+6.6 Safe management of care equipment

 Care equipment is easily contaminated with blood, other body fluids, secretions, excretions and infectious agents.
 Consequently, it is easy to transfer infectious agents from communal care equipment during care delivery.
-All care equipment should be decontaminated as per $\underline{\mathsf{Table 5}}$.
+All care equipment should be decontaminated as per table 5.